Ukraine criticises Ben Wallace’s appeasement comparison with diplomacy efforts

 US officials have discussed receiving intelligence that Russia is considering Wednesday as a target date to strike, but it was unclear how definitive the intelligence was.

-Ukrainian President Volodymyr Zelensky sought to play down the threat, saying: “The best friend of our enemies is panic in our country.
+Mr Zelensky has sought to play down the threat, saying: “The best friend of our enemies is panic in our country.
 And all this information is just provoking panic and can’t help us.”

 Russian Foreign Ministry spokeswoman Maria Zakharova accused the White House of stoking “hysteria”.